-Update Senate 20 November 2008

-Program rules applicable for 2015
+Updated Senate 20 November 2008, Program rules applicable for 2017

-This means that permission to re-enroll in the course, if you withdraw or fail the first time you enrolled, must be sought first before any plans are made.
+This means that permission to re-enrol in the course, if you withdraw or fail the first time you enrolled, must be sought first before any plans are made.
 The Program Director will liaise with you and the Executive Dean in this instance.